A Chelsea Walk

 Return to and go through Paulton Square, continuing along Danvers Street.

-At the end is the Moravian church and burial ground.
+At the end is the Moravian church and burial ground laid out on the site of the stables of Beaufort House.
 This protestant church movement came to England from Germany around 1750.
-This part of Chelsea is known as World's End.

-Cross the King's Road and continue along Park Walk then first right into Chelsea Park Gardens
+Continue along Park Walk then first right into Chelsea Park Gardens

 Go left at Beaufort Street and first right into Elm Park Road